data-crafts/data-crafts.github.io/_posts/2021-04-09-value-engineering-part-1.md

 ### Earn the right to talk to the Business or execs

 In the last 6 years, I have been selling Big Data platforms.
 These are powerful but complex distributed systems that are used underneath business applications.
 Customers automatically put us in front of IT and data architects and it is challenging to get to the business people.
-By positioning VE workshops, we succeeded shifting the focus from technical discussions to business value discussions and we were introduced to the final users and stakeholders.
+By positioning VE workshops, we succeeded in shifting the focus from technical discussions to business value discussions and we were introduced to the final users and stakeholders.
 This often changes the dynamic of the deal and opens many doors for future deals.

 ### Enterprise vs Open Source

-This is not a generic benefit, but it was so much important for me.
+This is not a generic benefit, but it was key for me.
 When you sell 100% Open Source Software, you are mainly selling something that everyone can get for free.
 It’s like selling fish in the sea.
 VE helps you quantify the value that the customer will get from using your enterprise feature and support compared to DIY.

 ### Protect the renewal and increase the consumption